ekmett/cadenza/test/README.md

 across tail iterations.
 Flat and nested applications intentionally have different effect ordering: tests must not assume they are interchangeable for effectful code.

+`ApplicationEffectsTests` exhausts the eight lambda groupings and eight application groupings of four arguments.
+Its independent event scheduler predicts when each argument prints and when each newly satisfied function body runs.
+Weighted results check argument positions as well as effects.
+Each call site sees changing targets, large integers and captures, then revisits retained closures.
+Every argument failure position and reachable body boundary is followed by a successful call on the same site, checking both the truncated trace and recovery.

+`FixedSelfIdentityTests` alternates equal-but-distinct recursive closures within a single tail loop.
+It checks exact incoming self references, one reused frame and the executing root, including after a real `DirectCallNode` split.
+Equality alone is insufficient here: a previous binding must not replace the incoming closure.

 When adding a regression, prefer an externally observable result or a mathematical oracle.
 Exercise one call site repeatedly across relevant histories: small and large integers, cache saturation, retained partials, and exceptions followed by success.